raulonlab/chatnerds/docs/stoicism_resources.md

 ## youtube.sources

 Copy and paste the following urls in `nerds/stoicism/youtube.sources`.
+By default, the tool only downloads the audio of the latest 30 videos of playlists and channels.
 I've commented out the playlists with more than 100 videos because it takes a long time to download them.
 You can uncomment them if you want.

 ```
 # playlist urls